tytydraco/yessleep/out/The_Inheritance.md

 I never thought I'd be writing something like this, but I'm desperate for help or advice.
-I don't know if anyone will believe me, but I swear every word of this is true.
+I don't know if anyone will believe me, but I've got to share what happened.

 It all started when my Aunt Meredith died a few months ago.
 The night she passed, I had this vivid nightmare.
 I was climbing an endless staircase in a house that kept growing taller.
 Every time I thought I reached the top, a new floor would appear.
 My legs ached, my lungs burned, but I couldn't stop climbing.
 I knew that if I did, I'd fall all the way down, back to where I started.
 I woke up gasping for air, my phone ringing with news of Aunt Meredith's death.